zhangfand/zed/crates/channels/README.md

     - Participants
         - Move to middle
         - Clearly indicate when users are not focusing this project
+            - If they have it open but not focused, show them dimmed with a ribbon
+            - If they don't have it open but are in the stream, don't show a colored ribbon
         - Sort avatars by the number of followers
-        - Context menu
+        - Avatar context menu
             - Mute
             - Kick
             - Follow (redundant with left click)
-        - Freeze updates when mouse moves nearby to keep a stable click target
+        - Freeze updates to avatars when mouse moves nearby to keep a stable click target
     - Call controls when streaming
-        - Mute
+        - Mute button
+            - When muted, render a red microphone with a strikethrough and a background
+            - When not muted, render a microphone with *no* strikethrough in a neutral color with no background
-        - Share screen
+        - Share screen button
+            - Use same icon for both states, only changing the color and background
+            - When sharing, render in blue with a background
+            - When not sharing, render with no background
         - Leave stream
     - Share button
         - When not in a stream, simple button labeled "Share"